 The stadium where Olympic hero Jessica Ennis was discovered and trains will be closed and demolished as a cost-cutting measure, councillors have decided.

-The council says the £700,000 it spent subsidising the facility in 2012/13 is unsustainable as the stadium is running at a loss.
+The Labour-run authority says it must find £50 million of savings next year after the Government announced sweeping public spending cuts.
+It says the £700,000 it spent subsidising the facility in 2012/13 is unsustainable as the stadium is running at a loss.